Updated: Mar 24, 2021

 You want an intimate experience, trust me

-Intimate is the right word, however, when talking about the experience.
-The second half of my last pick here is down to getting the right supplier for the job, and Ntaba is a special company.
+Intimate is the right word when talking about the safari experience.
+The second half of my last pick here is down to getting the right supplier for the job, and African Travel Inc is a special company.

 Here at Odyssean Travel, our mission is pretty simple.
 We want you to make better vacation memories with the people who matter most in your life.